 Prior to becoming ACCR's Co-Director, Dana worked at the Defender Association of Philadelphia, both as a social worker and a mitigation specialist.
 She began in the Juvenile Special Defense Unit representing Direct File Juveniles–children who were charged as adults in the criminal justice system.
 After working in this unit for two years, she worked in the Homicide/Special Defense Unit as a mitigation specialist.
 There, she represented capital and non-capital clients charged with homicide.

 Over the past ten years, Dana has been a trainer and presenter at death penalty conferences around the country.
 She has presented on various topics including mitigation investigation and presentation; client relationships; team building; working with trauma; and understanding mental health and substance abuse.
-Additionally, Dana has trains lawyers and mitigation specialists on how to handle Juvenile Life Without Parole cases.
+Additionally, Dana has trained lawyers and mitigation specialists on how to handle Juvenile Life Without Parole cases.
 She also supervises mitigation specialists handling these cases.

 Prior to working at the Defender, Dana was an investigator in the Capital Habeas Unit of the Federal Defender Office in Philadelphia working for indigent defendants on Pennsylvania’s death row.
 She began her career as an investigator at the Post-Conviction Defender Office in Nashville, TN.
 She received her B.S. in Criminal Justice Administration in 1996 from Middle Tennessee State University and her Masters of Social Work from the University of Pennsylvania in 2003.